 NJSO Colton Fellowship

-This fellowship is made possible by a generous founding gift from Judith and Stewart Colton.
+This fellowship is made possible by a generous gift from Judith and Stewart Colton.

 NJSO Music Director Xian Zhang

 "It is very gratifying to be part of the process that ultimately enables a young musician to develop into a successful professional artist.
 Through the NJSO Colton Fellowship, this mission becomes even more meaningful as we reach out to the least represented in the classical music world"